esm-dev/modern-monaco/README.md

 > [!WARNING]
-> **This project is currently under active development, the API may change at any time.
+> **This project is currently under active development.
+The API may change at any time.
 Use at your own risk.**
 > Please report any issues or feature requests on the [issues](https://github.com/esm-dev/modern-monaco/issues) page.

 # Modern Monaco

 Meet the modern version of [Monaco Editor](https://www.npmjs.com/package/monaco-editor):

-- Easy to use, no `MonacoEnvironment` setup and web-worker/css loader needed.
+- Easy to use, no `MonacoEnvironment` setup, web workers, or CSS loaders required.
-- Using [Shiki](https://shiki.style) for syntax highlighting with tons of grammars and themes.
+- Uses [Shiki](https://shiki.style) for syntax highlighting with extensive grammars and themes.
-- Lazy loading: pre-highlighting code with Shiki while loading `monaco-editor-core` in background.
+- Lazy loading: pre-highlight code with Shiki while loading `monaco-editor-core` in the background.
-- Support server-side rendering (SSR).
+- Supports server-side rendering (SSR).
-- Workspace (edit history, file system provider, persist protocol, etc.).
+- Workspace features (edit history, file system provider, persist protocol, etc.).
-- Automatically loading `.d.ts` from [esm.sh](https://esm.sh) CDN for type checking.
+- Automatically loads `.d.ts` files from [esm.sh](https://esm.sh) CDN for type checking.
-- Using [import maps](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap) for resolving **bare specifier** imports in JavaScript/TypeScript.
+- Uses [import maps](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap) for resolving **bare specifier** imports in JavaScript/TypeScript.
 - VSCode `window` APIs like `showInputBox`, `showQuickPick`, etc.
 - Embedded languages (importmap/CSS/JavaScript) in HTML.
 - Inline `html` and `css` in JavaScript/TypeScript.